 - "ADSs" refers to our American depositary shares, each of which represents eight Class A ordinary shares and "ADRs" refers to the American depositary receipts that may evidence our ADSs; - "affiliated consolidated entities" refer to Yifeng Lianhe (Beijing) Technology Co., Ltd., and Beijing Tianying Jiuzhou Network Technology Co., Ltd., each of which is a PRC domestic company.
 Substantially all of our operations in China are conducted by our affiliated consolidated entities, in which we do not own any equity interest, through our contractual arrangements.
-We treat the affiliated consolidated entities as variable interest entities and have consolidated their financial results in our financial statements in accordance with generally accepted accounting principles in the United States, or U.S. GAAP; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purposes of this annual report on Form 20-F only, Taiwan, Hong Kong and Macau; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.01 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.01 per share, each of which shall be entitled to 1.3 votes on all matters subject to shareholders' vote; - "Fenghuang On-line" refers to Fenghuang On-line (Beijing) Information Technology Co., Ltd., a wholly foreign-owned PRC entity; - "ordinary shares" refer to our Class A ordinary shares and Class B ordinary shares, collectively; - "Phoenix TV" refers to Phoenix Satellite Television Holdings Limited; - "Phoenix TV (BVI)" refers to Phoenix Satellite Television (B.V.I) Holding Limited, a wholly owned direct subsidiary of Phoenix TV, which directly owned 52.8% of our share capital as of March 31, 2014. - "Phoenix TV Group" refers to Phoenix TV and its subsidiaries, not including our company. - "RMB" or "Renminbi" refers to the legal currency of China; "\$," "dollars," "US\$" and "U.S. dollars" refer to the legal currency of the United States; - "Tianying Jiuzhou" refers to Beijing Tianying Jiuzhou Network Technology Co., Ltd., a PRC domestic company and one of our affiliated consolidated entities; - "we," "us," "our company," "our" and "Phoenix New Media" refer to Phoenix New Media Limited, a Cayman Islands company and its predecessor entities and subsidiaries, and, unless the context otherwise requires, our affiliated consolidated entities and their subsidiaries in China; and - "Yifeng Lianhe" refers to Yifeng Lianhe (Beijing) Technology Co., Ltd., a PRC domestic company and one of our affiliated consolidated entities.
+In June 2014, we established three new affiliated consolidated entities, Beijing Chenhuan Technology Co., Ltd., Beijing Youjiuzhou Technology Co., Ltd. and Beijing Huanyou Tianxia Technology Co., Ltd., none of which are significant subsidiaries as of the date of this annual report.
+We treat the affiliated consolidated entities as variable interest entities and have consolidated their financial results in our financial statements in accordance with generally accepted accounting principles in the United States, or U.S. GAAP; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purposes of this annual report on Form 20-F only, Taiwan, Hong Kong and Macau; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.01 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.01 per share, each of which shall be entitled to 1.3 votes on all matters subject to shareholders' vote; - "Fenghuang On-line" refers to Fenghuang On-line (Beijing) Information Technology Co., Ltd., a wholly foreign-owned PRC entity; - "ordinary shares" refer to our Class A ordinary shares and Class B ordinary shares, collectively; - "Phoenix TV" refers to Phoenix Satellite Television Holdings Limited; - "Phoenix TV (BVI)" refers to Phoenix Satellite Television (B.V.I) Holding Limited, a wholly owned direct subsidiary of Phoenix TV, which directly owned 55.9% of our share capital as of March 31, 2015. - "Phoenix TV Group" refers to Phoenix TV and its subsidiaries, not including our company. - "RMB" or "Renminbi" refers to the legal currency of China; "\$," "dollars," "US\$" and "U.S. dollars" refer to the legal currency of the United States; - "Tianying Jiuzhou" refers to Beijing Tianying Jiuzhou Network Technology Co., Ltd., a PRC domestic company and one of our affiliated consolidated entities; - "we," "us," "our company," "our" and "Phoenix New Media" refer to Phoenix New Media Limited, a Cayman Islands company and its predecessor entities and subsidiaries, and, unless the context otherwise requires, our affiliated consolidated entities and their subsidiaries in China; and - "Yifeng Lianhe" refers to Yifeng Lianhe (Beijing) Technology Co., Ltd., a PRC domestic company and one of our affiliated consolidated entities.